Top Five Virginia Peninsula Breweries

 Tours are offered at the main brewery on Saturday and Sunday.
 You can reserve your tour online or just ask one of the bartenders in the taproom.
-A our includes a visit to the brewery, a tasting of six beers, and a souvenir glass for $9.
-If you just want to do the tasting without visiting the brew house, try the guided tasting for $8 which includes a taste of six beers and get a souvenir glass.
+A tour includes a visit to the brewery, a tasting of six beers, and a souvenir glass for $9.
+If you just want to do the tasting without visiting the brew house, try the guided tasting for $8 which includes a taste of six beers and a souvenir glass.

 Alewerks is located at 197_A Ewell Rd Williamsburg VA 23188.
 The secondary taproom is at the Williamsburg Premium Outlets, 5715 Richmond Rd, Williamsburg, VA 23188.

 The Virginia Beer Co started brewing in 2016.
 They are located on a main thoroughfare about 2 miles from Colonial Williamsburg.

 The taproom is large and has an industrial feel.
 Tables and high-top tables are available.
 Outside the taproom is an additional patio seating area sheltered by a tent.
 Dogs are welcome on the patio but not in the taproom.

 Virginia Beer has up to sixteen beers on tap.
 You can order a pint or consider getting a sampler flight.
 For the sampler, you pick up to eight beers and get a sample sized portion of each.
 Virginia Beer charges for each glass on the flight and prices vary.
 Flights are served using a logo-shaped glass holder.